tom-clik/clikpage/_notes/Image heights.md

 Instead, we use use JavaScript to fix the height of the image container and only then show the image.

+## Status

+It works well enough but we're getting FOUCs that need fixing.

 ## Examples

 A grid layout has fixed height header and footer and variable content.
 The content expands so the page fills the screen.
 Adding an image to the Content will "bust" the grid and push the footer off the screen.